kazurayam/DrivingMultipleBrowsersInKatalonStudio/README.md

 ## Description

-How I could actually implement a set of Web UI test that targets the "Flaskr" blog system? --- I will show you a code set that runs here.
+How could I actually implement a set of Web UI test that targets the "Flaskr" blog system? --- Here I will show you a code set that runs.
 The test code has the following characteristics.

 1. I will start with a Test Case in plain-old Katalon Studio style.
 At first it looks trivial.

-2. The `Flaskr` Web App has several pages (authenticating users, creating/editing/deleting blob posts), which is small in comparison with the real-world Web Apps, but my Test Case in plain-old Katalon Studio style soon gets large and complex as I add more test cases.
+2. The `Flaskr` Web App has several pages (authenticating users, creating/editing/deleting blob posts), which is small comparing to the real-world Web Apps, but my Test Case in plain-old Katalon Studio style soon gets large and complex as I add more test cases.

-3. I will introduce the \[POM (Page Object Model)\](<https://www.guru99.com/page-object-model-pom-page-factory-in-selenium-ultimate-guide.html>).
-POM makes my code set modularized and maintainable.
+3. I will introduce the [POM (Page Object Model)](https://www.guru99.com/page-object-model-pom-page-factory-in-selenium-ultimate-guide.html).
+With the POM concept in mind, I can implement my tests well modularized and maintainable.

 4. Writing/understanding tests with POM requires good enough programming skill.

-My code set is large and complex.
-I hope that people with sufficient programming skill in Java/Groovy would be able to read the source code and understand them.
-I would describe about the essential points.
-But I would not explain the code in detail line-by-line.
+My code set is large enough and complex.
+The target Web App ("Flaskr") deserves it.
+I could not make it any simpler.
+I hope that people with sufficient programming skill in Java/Groovy would be able to read the source code and understand them without verbose descriptions.
+I would note some essentials points, but I would not explain the code in too much detail.

-### Target Web App

 ## Envrionment setup